JCMexplains/writing-for-success-2023/textbook.md

 2. Identify the steps involved in planning a comprehensive presentation.

-Until now, you have interacted with your audience of readers indirectly, on the page.
-You have tried to anticipate their reactions and questions as all good writers do.
+Until now, you have interacted with your audience on the page.
+You have tried to anticipate their reactions and questions.
 Anticipating the audience's needs can be tough, especially when you are sitting alone in front of your computer.

 When you give a presentation, you connect directly with your audience.